 As Murphy's Law says, "anything that can go wrong, will go wrong".
 You might have a set budget for constructing your home, but how often does everything go 100% to plan?

 You might be able to get a fixed contract from your builders so you pay a fixed amount of money for construction, but there are still other costs that can be added on, not to mention the initial time frame can be extended too.
-You never know when it might rain (spoiler alert: often).
+You never know when it might rain for weeks on end, for example.

 Obviously, there's more work involved in building a house from scratch than just buying an existing one: you have to speak to architects, builders, electricians, plumbers, painters...the list goes in.